Code-Institute-Submissions/cammegh-site/README.md

 - JavaScript possibly required to deal with "sticky hover" from touch-screen devices when deselecting options on the wheel builder page
 - Scaling text and boxes so site is usable on multiple resolutions
 - Google Maps API and/or link to Google Maps for company address, as picture on existing website does not scale
-- Quantity of content will require a return-to-top button on several pages, better to include on all pages
+- Quantity of content may require a return-to-top button on several pages, better to include on all pages
 - Roulette wheel page will be huge given range of variations in the product, may require expanding boxes *(when clicked on?)*
-- Pictures may require reduced file-size versions to limit load times
+- Pictures may require reduced file-size versions to limit page-styling load times

 ### Structure